Professor and Director of Undergraduate Program in Anthropology

 2005 - A. LaViolette.
 Encountering Archaeology in Tanzania: Experience in Teaching at the University of Dar es Salaam.
 In Salvaging Tanzania's Cultural Heritage (B. Mapunda and P. Msemwa, eds.), pp. 36-54.
 Dar es Salaam: Dar es Salaam University Press.

-2005 - The Archaeology of Sub-Saharan Urbanism: Cities and their Countrysides.
-In African Archaeology: A Critical Introduction.
-A. B. Stahl, ed.
-Pp. 327-352.
-(With J. Fleisher).
+2005 - A. LaViolette and J. Fleisher.
+The Archaeology of Sub-Saharan Urbanism: Cities and their Countrysides.
+In African Archaeology: A Critical Introduction (A. B. Stahl, ed.), pp. 327-352.
 London: Blackwell.

 2002 - A. LaViolette.
 Encountering Archaeology in Tanzania: Education, Development, and Dialogue at the University of Dar es Salaam.
 Anthropological Quarterly 75(2): 355-374.

 2000 - A. LaViolette.
 Ethno-archaeology in Jenné, Mali: Craft and Status among Smiths, Potters and Masons.
 Monographs in African Archaeology 49.
-British Archaeological Reports International Series.
-Oxford: Cambridge.
+Oxford: Cambridge Monographs in African Archaeology 49, British Archaeological Reports International Series 838.

 1994 - A. LaViolette.
 Masons of Mali: A Millennium of Design and Technology in Earthen Materials.
 In Society, Culture, and Technology in Africa.
 (S. T. Childs, ed.), pp. 86-97.
 Philadelphia: MASCA Research Papers in Science and Archaeology.